 How to use SMS to Launch a Product

-SMS marketing is a very flexible form of marketing which is very important today.
+SMS marketing is a flexible form of marketing which is very important today.
 People use their mobile devices continuously; many even taking them to bed with them.
 They eat with them and keep them by their side at all times.
 If you’re a marketer who hasn’t experimented with SMS marketing, you’re missing out.
 One great way to use SMS is to launch a new product.

 Just like with email marketing, customers opt in to receive your text messages.
 As you build your list, you will send the customer or potential customer messages to announce new products, send them to a new website, and more.
 It’s not unlike email marketing but the messages need to be shorter, more direct, always have a call to action, and offer a simple way to opt out in each message.
 Once you get through those issues, your message is as good as in the customer’s hands.